 Free trials and MRR

-Members on a free trial will not count towards your Monthly Recurring Revenue (MRR) visible within the Dashboard of Ghost Admin, until they have successfully made a payment at the end of the trial period.
+Members on a free trial will not count towards your Monthly Recurring Revenue (MRR) visible in the dashboard until they have successfully made a payment at the end of the trial period.

 #3 - Uncarded free trials